renerocksai/aercbook/README.md

 # aercbook

-A minimalistic address book for [the aerc mail client](https://aerc-mail.org)
+A minimalistic address book for [the aerc e-mail client](https://aerc-mail.org).

 ## Contributing